 Locations for Data Centers

-The placement tag changes for each serving region.
+The placement tag varies depending on the serving region.

 <script data-adfscript="adx.adform.net/adx/?mid=859498&rnd=<random_number>"></script> <script src="//s1.adform.net/banners/scripts/adx.js" async defer></script>